oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/label-images/label-images.md

 5. Define your dataset - Add files and labels

     In the 2nd step choose *Select from Object Storage* and provide **Object Storage location** details.
-This should be your bucket (ie. Box-of-Chocolates) where you've put all of your images.
+This should be your bucket (ie. *X-Rays-Image-Classification*) where you've put all of your images.

     ![Define dateset by adding files and labels](./images/define-dataset-files-and-labels.png " ")

-    Then *scroll* down to the lower section of this step.
+    Then scroll down to the lower section of this step.

     You will see your images displayed in a gallery view.